hdu-hh/Covid19_CQSI_Plan/README.md

 ## Axiom

-- people with proven immunity are the most valuable resource in this pandemic
+- people with proven immunity are a most valuable resource in this pandemic

 ## Current Status of the Pandemic

 - there is no vaccination yet
-- there is no test for infection that works immediately after the infection
+- there is no test that works immediately after an infection
 - there is no reliable test for antibodies yet
-- the risk factors of the infection are known
+- the risk factors of the infection are reasonably well known
 - most infected don't know of their infection for at least some days
 - un-quarantined infections drive this pandemic
 - the test coverage of infection candidates is currently way below 100%
-- these candidates are often sent into home-quarantine
+- these candidates are usually sent into home-quarantine

 ## No Reliable Self-Immunization Test Available Yet

-The only way to prove self-immunization is currently when all of these points are true:
+Currently the only way to prove self-immunization is when all of these points are true:

 * infected contact and typical symptoms
 * positive test for Covid-19 infection